 The three DBNs described above were trained on sequences of transitions between the locations that were inferred by each segmentation method.
 To compensate for the bias towards self-transitioning (at virtually every instance, the most likely event will be that the subject does not change locations), we compare the models success only on instances when a subject is about to transition between inferred locations.
 The DBNs are tasked with predicting the location where the subject is about to move.
 Table2 lists these prediction accuracies for the three segmentation methods and the two full-observed Markov models.
-While the X-factor model provides additional information about the the regularity a particular behavior, its accuracy is identical to the contextualized Markov model and was not included in the table.
-Of interest is that the highest accuracies did not come from the segmentation methods that provided the largest cluster
+While the X-factor model provides additional information about the regularity of a particular behavior, its accuracy is identical to the contextualized Markov model and was not included in the table.
+It is of interest that the highest accuracies did not come from the segmentation methods that provided the largest cluster sizes (Ncuts), but rather the smallest number of clusters (Threshold Groups).
+However, a direct comparison between these accuracies is not possible due to the differences in the dimensionality of the state spaces.
+A model with fewer inferred locations $(N_C)$ should be expected to do better because it has less potential for a wrong prediction.
+In the extreme, a model with a single state will always be correct, yet obviously adds little value.
+Therefore, while the Threshold Groups segmentation method, with an average of 6.8 inferred salient locations ( $\sigma = 13.7$ ), generated accuracies of over 99%, future work in predicting location dwell times may provide more conclusive information about the dominance of one particular segmentation method over the others.
+Given the extremely high accuracies using an unconditioned Markov model, incorporating information about the time of day and day of the week unsurprisingly adds little additional value.

-Markov Contextualized

-method Chain Markov Chain

-Ncuts .932 .933

-Q-Modularity .953 .954

-Threshold Groups .992 .992